olafurw/olafurw.github.io/_posts/2022-12-20-what-is-the-longest-ad.md

 The next several results are funny though.
 Because they're all from the same YouTube channel (a channel I'm ok with linking to).
 [Critical Role.](https://www.youtube.com/@criticalrole) A dungeons & dragons role playing podcast.

 The videos are about 3-4 hours in length and they're all from Campaign 2.
 The sponsored segments seem to be the intermission about halfway through the video.
+[Here's an example](https://youtu.be/8tCcRA2aogk?t=8010), sponsored segment starts at about 2 hours and 13 minutes and ends at 2 hours and 41 minutes.

 The sponsored segments are about 24 to 27 minutes in length and include both ads and community submitted videos/images.